aaditya99983/project/README.md

  # NOTE
  - .srt file must have valid entries
- - all input should be taken at runtime
+ - all parameters are taken at runtime